- Why Should You Rent a Car in Manila, Philippines?

 These cities make ideal car rental jump-off points because they are tourist-friendly and have relatively good infrastructure and road networks.

-We recommend getting a hotel or accommodation in the city where you will pick up and drop off your rented car.
+We recommend getting a Manila accommodation like serviced apartments in Metro Manila in where you will pick up and drop off your rented car.
 This will make your rental experience easier and more convenient.

 When it comes to car types and brands, Manila car rental providers offer several options.
 Generally, the vehicle size and models directly affect the final rental fee.
-But because there is a wide range of choices, you will most likely find the most suitable car within your budget and needs.
+But because there is a wide range of choices, you will most likely find the most suitable cars to rent in the Philippines within your budget and needs.

 Car brands and models available for rental in Manila are the ones widely used in countries within the Southeast Asian region.

-Budget small cars have relatively smaller engines and limited luggage space, but they are affordable and easy to park.
+Budget car rentals in the Philippines have relatively smaller engines and limited luggage space, but they are affordable and easy to park.
 The most popular budget small car models in Manila include Mitsubishi Mirage, Toyota Altis, Honda City, Nissan Sylphy, Toyota Vios, and Toyota Wigo.

-If you want to travel in luxury and style, rental companies also offer high-end cars like Toyota Camry and Lexus ES350.
+If you want to travel in style, companies also offer luxury car rentals in the Philippines like Toyota Camry and Lexus ES350.
 Both types of rental cars are most ideal for city driving and accommodating a small group.

-If you want a larger engine and a more spacious interior, then you can rent an SUV or 4X4 vehicle.
+If you want a larger engine and a more spacious interior, then you can book an SUV rental in the Philippines.
 Some of the popular models available are Chevrolet Trailblazer, Mitsubishi Estrada, and Toyota Fortuner.

-Renting a van is also an option if you’re traveling with a big group.
+Booking a van rental in the Philippines is also an option if you’re traveling with a big group.
 The most common models include Hyundai Starex, Toyota Innova, and Toyota Hi-Ace.

 SUVs and vans offer more cabin space and are great for city driving as well as for out-of-town trips as they are built to travel long distances.